bendrucker/terraform-credentials-keychain/readme.md

 By default, `terraform login` writes your Terraform Cloud credentials (i.e. API token) as a plain text file in your home directory.
 Any program you run can read this file, potentially stealing your credentials.

-With this credential helper installed, your credentials will instead be stored in the system keychain
+With this credential helper installed, your credentials will instead be stored in the system keychain.